What we know about the Raleigh shooting victims | Federal News Network

 “We had plans together for big adventures,” he wrote.
 “And plans together for the mundane days in between.
 We had plans together with the boys.
 And we had plans together as empty nesters.
 We had plans together for growing old. … Now those plans are laid to waste.”

-Karnatz had completed the Boston Marathon four times, She was a school psychologist before pausing to homeschool her three sons, which “brought her joy, purpose and fulfillment.”
+Karnatz had completed the Boston Marathon four times, according to an obituary.
+She was a school psychologist before pausing to homeschool her three sons, which “brought her joy, purpose and fulfillment.”

 “She was fun, often tickled by quirky humor, and if she got going, would laugh until she cried,” the obituary said. ”She listened without judgment, provided wise advice when asked, and offered kind words and gentle reassurance to those around her.
 Her absence is profound in the hearts of friends and family.”